 I notice, as I intentionally reach out to friends, our interactions no longer revolve around weekend plans, leisure activities and local events and opportunities.
 I want to hear their voices, talk with them, be with them, but I have no real news, nothing exciting or interesting to say.
 We all have projects to help us feel productive and give ourselves something to focus on, but my projects don’t feel important enough to share in any detail.
 In fact, after the initial question, no longer a casual politeness, but THE question: How are you? — I don’t have any sparkling conversation to offer.

 And what about that question?
 How to answer?
 Yes, I am well physically and grateful to be so.
 Sometimes I’m scared.
 Sometimes I despair.
 I don’t feel safe out in the world.
 I’m infuriated and appalled by conspiracy theories, protests, misinformation and willful ignorance.
 I’m anxious about the future.
 I’m loving being outdoors and having so much time to write.
 I’m horrified by the sense of inescapable slow-motion collapse I have no power to stop or alleviate.

 How are you?
 Same, same.
 Same as you.
 Same as yesterday.

 But not really.

 Not really, because life is not a brightly colored video game with music, sound effects, fast action and a replay button.
-We know that, of course, but we forget that we know it as we move faster and faster, consume more and more, race to keep up.
-So many of us structure our time with various kinds of instant gratifications, even if that’s just an alert that we’ve got a text message or an e-mail.
+We know that, of course, but we forget we know it as we move faster and faster, consume more and more, race to keep up.
+So many of us structure our time with various kinds of instant gratifications, even if it’s just an alert to say we’ve received a text message or an e-mail.